 Steps To Fix The Issue Of Taskbar Won’t Go Away In Fullscreen

-We are going to discuss six quick steps to fix the issue of the taskbar that doesn’t go away in fullscreen.
+We will discuss six quick steps to fix the taskbar issue that doesn’t go away in fullscreen.

 File Explorer is the place where most of your content goes.
 This application is already built into your operating system.
 It is in control of the smooth functioning of most of the Windows UI.
-File Explorer can malfunction sometimes, which in turn causes the issue of ‘taskbar won’t go away in fullscreen.’
+File Explorer can sometimes malfunction, which in turn causes the issue of ‘taskbar won’t go away in fullscreen.’

 The solution is to restart Explorer.exe.
 EXE file contains the codes and instructions, which the system executes and then launches the application directly.
 Continuing this file means restarting the entire sequence of instructions to eliminate the glitch.
 Here is how to restart Explorer.exe when Taskbar doesn’t hide in fullscreen:

 - Firstly, right-click on the Taskbar below and then pick out Task Manager from the pop-up that shows.
-Another method to launch the Task Manager is to press the keys Win+X simultaneously and open it from the menu called WinX.
+Another method to launch the Task Manager is to press the keys Win+X simultaneously and open it from the WinX menu.